FreelanceJavaDev/DataLogger/README.md

 ## Overview
 This is a library to make a DataLogger.
 It requires an RTC and shield with an SD card to work.
 The library configures the SD card and RTC automatically.
+There is no GUI even if the Shield has a screen.

 ## Details
 If the SD card cannot be found there will be an error thrown.